How To Make A Rustic Garden Tool Holder With Planter

 How To Get The Look Of Galvanized Metal With Paint

-After it dried I lightly burnished it with the same aging solution used on the wooden and wiped away the excess with a paper towel.
+After it dried I lightly burnished it with the same aging solution used on the wood and removed the excess with a paper towel (pictured below).

-To get the look of white rust spots that are common on galvanized metal, I diluted wicker white acrylic craft paint with a couple drops of water and flicked the brush with my fingers to splatter the white spots.
+We'll create the look of the white rust spots common on galvanized metal with paint.
+Dilute wicker white acrylic craft paint with a couple drops of water.
+With a small brush or toothbrush, flick the paint with your fingers to splatter white spots.

-After the white spots were dry I brushed Paris Grey (medium grey) chalk paint on all the raised bits and dry brushed (offloading paint onto a paper towel so very little paint remains on the brush) and swiped the brush over the metallic silver paint and a little on the galvanized bucket as well.
+Next, dry brush medium gray paint on all the raised bits.
+To do this first offload the paint onto a paper towel until very little paint remains on the brush.
+With light pressure sweep the brush over the metallic paint on both the key rack and the galvanized bucket.

-Once dry, I lightly sanded with #0000 steel wool to basically blend it all together.
-It's not a perfect match to the mini bucket but pretty darn close.
-Wouldn't you agree that the watering cans look so much better galvanized?
+Once dry, lightly sand with #0000 steel wool to basically blend (burnish) the colors together.
+It's not a perfect match to the bucket but pretty darn close.
+Wouldn't you agree that the upcycled garden tool key rack looks so much better galvanized?

-If corraling your small garden tools is something you could use for your backyard and you plan on making a rustic garden tool holder, don't hesitate to contact me if you have any questions.
-Either leave them in the comment section below or press the Contact Me button at the top of the blog to drop me an email.
+Thanks for stopping by the Interior Frugalista today!
+I hope you were inspired by this handmade garden hand tool holder.
+If you have any questions, please leave them in the comment section below or the Contact Me tab at the top to drop me an email.
 I love hearing from you!

 I WISH I had a place to put all your projects...
 I'm gonna have to pick and choose! ;-) Pinned!